-14 Reasons To Use Digital Signage For Retail
+Why Use Digital Signage For Retail – 14 Reasons

 Transform your retail environment

 By its very nature, digital signage is eye-catching and draws people’s attention towards it.
-It can direct attention to the most profitable areas of your retail environment and encourage people to aspire to and emulate what they’ve seen on screen.
+It can direct attention to the most profitable products and areas in your retail environment and encourage people to aspire to and emulate what they’ve seen on screen.

 When high-quality imagery is shown on a digital screen, it doesn’t just become a primary focal point, it ‘lifts’ the interior that it sits within.
-Retail outlets of different shapes and sizes can therefore all brought into line with each other and have the same high-quality look/feel, simply by adding a screens and showing the same content.
+Franchised retail outlets of different shapes and sizes can therefore all brought into line with each other and have the same high-quality look/feel, simply by adding digital signage screens and showing the same high quality content.

-Digital signage can keep a retail space ‘fresher’ for longer in the eyes of your customers because the content is constantly changing, making it harder for the retail space surrounding it to appear ‘tired-looking.
+Digital signage can keep a retail outlet’s interior feeling ‘fresh’ for longer in the eyes of your customers because the content is constantly changing and attracting attention, making it harder for the retail space surrounding it to appear ‘tired-looking.

-Once signage is installed, your promotional campaigns can be introduced immediately across multiple outlets simultaneously.
+Once digital signage is installed, your promotional campaigns can be introduced immediately across multiple outlets simultaneously using a content management system (CMS) software platform.
 Withdrawal can be scheduled at the same time or done at the touch of a button.

-Because content is automatically resized for the relevant screen size, it removes the delay, cost and logistical issues associated with printed POS (point of sale).
+Because most good CMS software (like our own SaturnVision) automatically resize content for the relevant screen size (but not different aspect ratios – you can learn more about this here), it removes the delay, cost and logistical issues associated with printed POS (point of sale).